 - Epoxy resin art objects such as resin art paintings

-- Casting of molds and figures of all kinds
+- Casting of Epoxy molds and figures of all kinds

-- Decoration objects such as Resin Geoden and Resin Petri Dishes
+- Decoration objects such as Resin Geodes and Resin Petri Dishes

-- Timeless furniture such as tables made of epoxy resin
+- Timeless furniture such as river tables made of epoxy resin

 - Resin shelves for shower trays

-- Casting of artifacts and materials in synthetic resin
+- Resin casting of artifacts and materials in synthetic resin

 - Self-construction of aquariums and terrariums